geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 A resource account, which is also known as a disabled user object in Azure Active Directory, can be used to represent resources in general.
 For example, a resource account in Exchange can be used to represent conference rooms.
 In Microsoft Teams, each Phone System call queue or auto attendant is required to have an associated resource account.

-As part of Adatum’s pilot project for implementing Microsoft Teams, you have been asked to create a resource account for a cloud call queue, which is a service that accepts customer calls, plays a greeting message, and then places the customer calls in a wait queue while searching a pre-configured list of agents to answer each call.
+As part of Adatum’s pilot project for implementing Microsoft Teams, Holly Spencer has been asked to create a resource account for a cloud call queue, which is a service that accepts customer calls, plays a greeting message, and then places the customer calls in a wait queue while searching a pre-configured list of agents to answer each call.

 Creating a calling queue is a two-step process.
 In this task, you will first create a resource account that represents the call queue.
 In the next task, you will create the call queue and associate it with this resource account.